designstem/projects/waste/index.md

 https://www.theoceancleanup.com/

 Have a look at his Ocean Cleanup foundation at the website.
-What do you think what is most remarkable about this project?
+In your opinion, what is most remarkable about this project?

 -